 It seems to me that sexism and misogyny are distinct, but I acknowledge that these constructs have fuzzy boundaries.
 Many examples could belong to both categories simultaneously, and we may be unable to classify behaviors correctly without insight into someone's motives or intent.

 I find misogyny to be a more serious problem than sexism, one rooted in hatred as opposed to ignorance or culture.
 My suggestion, then, is that we reserve the misogynist label for the clear-cut instances.
 I do not believe that most instances of sexism are motivated by misogynistic attitudes.
 In essence, calling everyone who engages in sexist behavior a misogynist dilutes the meaning of misogyny to the point where it is no longer useful.

 The distinction may also have utility as we consider remedial approaches.
 In my experience, sexism can often be addressed through education.
 Many people hold sexist attitudes because they've never thought through the issues and just accepted cultural messages.
 It is not that different from religious belief in this way.
-Raising awareness and other educational approaches are often helpful.
-Misogyny, on the other hand, tends to require some more than education.
+Raising awareness and other educational approaches are often helpful here.
+Misogyny, on the other hand, tends to require something more than education.
 These attitudes are much harder to change and something closer to therapy may be needed.

 Subscribe to Atheist Revolution